On the correspondence between Subshifts of Finite Type and Statistical Mechanics Models: The SFT-SMM correspondence for the Six-vertex models

-This SFT is weakly but not strongly irreducible, and although it is not formally proved, it is to be expected that the system is not intrinsically ergodic.
-To support this there are several results supplying evidence of the coexistence of several measures of maximal entropy, in particular, those concerning the effect of the boundary conditions on the convergence of several indicators (see~\cite{KorepinZinn-Justin2000} for instance).
+Besides the Potts model, there are a few SMMs for which the Helmholtz free energy is exactly known.
+Among them, we have the ice-type models or six-vertex models, introduced to model crystals with hydrogen bonds, such as for instance, ice crystal (see~\cite{BaxterBook1982} and references therein, and~\cite{Duminil-Copin2022} for a very recent account).
+Those models can be thought as SMMs with support on a two-dimensional subshift of finite type $X$ with entries in the alphabet $\A=\{{\bf ne},{\bf sw},{\bf se},{\bf nw},{\bf oi},{\bf io}\}$.
+The symbols of $\A$ represent arrow configurations around a central node as indicated in the picture

-\ms The second important submodel, similar in some aspects to the Ising model, is known as the KDP model in statistical mechanics.
-It undergoes a phase transition similar to that of the Ising model.
-For $\beta$ large enough, the system admits two ergodic equilibrium states associated with two homogeneous configurations.
-In this case the expression of the conditional measure in terms of contours happens at the level of the symbols and the phase diagram of this version of the model (as well as the other possible combinations regarding the relative values of the interaction) is describe in~\cite{BaxterBook1982}.
+\ms The collection of admissible patches $\L\subset \A^{\Lambda_{\cross}}$ determining $X$ is built by the following rule: two symbols cannot occupy adjacent sites unless the arrow configurations they represent are such that the head of one arrow matches the tail of the neighboring arrow.
+The SFT is supplied with a one-symbol interaction given place to several submodels depending on the relative values of this interaction.
+All those submodels can fit into the framework of Theorem~\ref{theo:Correspondence} by considering interactions that are an integer multiple of a given value.
+The first one of the submodels is known as the ``Ice model'', for which the interaction is constant, and therefore it cannot produce a phase transition.
+The SFT obtained by means of the SFT-SMM correspondence is in this case the original SFT whose topological entropy was computed by E. Lieb in~\cite{Lieb1967}, giving

-\ms Despite the fact that the support of the ice-type models is not strongly irreducible, the Burton-Steif corresponding of those models deserves to be studied.
-For those models, the Helmholtz free energy can be exactly computed, and under the Burton-Steif correspondence, it will give us an exact value of the topological entropy restricted to periodic boundary conditions.
-The fact that this and other thermodynamic characteristics depend on the boundary conditions indicates a rich structure of the simplex of equilibrium measures which under the Burton- Steif correspondence will reflect into a complex structure for the measures of maximal entropy.
+This SFT is transitive but not strongly irreducible, and although it is not formally proved, it is expected that the system is not intrinsically ergodic.
+There are several results suggesting the coexistence of several measures of maximal entropy, in particular, those concerning the effect of the boundary conditions on the convergence of several indicators (see~\cite{KorepinZinn-Justin2000} for instance).